ISISComputingGroup/ibex_developers_manual/HLM-DB-documentation.md

 ## Introduction

-The Helium Level Monitoring project consists of developing software for the management of helium for a large scale scientific facility.
+The Helium Level Monitoring project is concerned with developing software for the management of helium for a large scale scientific facility.

 Helium is becoming increasingly rare and expensive.
 Therefore, smart management is needed in order to minimise losses, track expenses, and localise and fix leaks.